Beer: is it tref or not tref? 1

 All that aside, Kosher for Passover is a contradiction in terms if you believe beer is a fermented grain, which is our usual definition.
 Since fermented grains are not allowed on Passover, beer cannot be Kosher For Passover

 —Steve Frank is one-half of the Brews Brothers.
-With Arnold Meltzer, their work has appeared in the American Brewer, Mid-Atlantic Brewing News, and other periodicals.
+2 With writing partner Arnold Meltzer, his work has appeared in the American Brewer, Mid-Atlantic Brewing News, and other periodicals.